-BLT sandwiches are a popular lunch meal typically high in carbs.
-However, you can easily make a low-carb BLT wrap for a delicious snack.
+BLT sandwiches are a popular lunch meal that are typically high in carbs.
+However, you can easily make a low carb BLT wrap without bread for a delicious snack.

 Place three slices of tomato and two slices of bacon into a large romaine lettuce leaf.
-For additional flavor and mouthfeel, add a few slices of avocado and a small handful of shredded cheese.
+For more flavor, add a few slices of avocado and a small handful of shredded cheese.

-Though their name may imply a high sugar, and thus high carb, content, sweet bell peppers are a low-carb vegetable providing just 3 grams of this nutrient in 1/2 cup (46 grams).
+Though their name may imply a high sugar and high carb content, sweet bell peppers are a low carb vegetable.
+They provide just 5 grams of carbs in about 1 cup (85 grams) (

-Make a quick low-carb guacamole dip for your bell pepper slices by mashing avocado, onion, garlic, lime juice, and salt together in a bowl.
+Make a quick low carb guacamole dip for 1 cup bell pepper slices by mashing 1/2 avocado, 1 tablespoon (15 ml) lime juice, and salt together in a bowl.

-Kale is a popular low-carb veggie that is packed with nutrients like vitamin A, vitamin K, and folate.
-One cup (21 grams) of kale contains less than 1 gram of carbs.
+Kale is a popular low carb veggie that’s packed with nutrients like vitamin A, vitamin K, and folate.
+One cup (21 grams) of kale contains less than 1 gram of carbs (

 If you aren’t a fan of raw or sautéed kale, try snacking on kale chips.

-To make these, rip kale leaves into bite-sized pieces and lay them onto a baking sheet lined with parchment paper.
+To make kale chips, rip kale leaves into bite-sized pieces and place them onto a baking sheet lined with parchment paper.
 Drizzle the kale with olive oil, garlic powder, and salt.
-Bake at 350°F (177°C) for about 10 minutes, or until the leaf edges are brown and crisp.
+Bake at 350°F (177°C) for about 10 minutes, or until the leaf edges start to brown and crisp.

 Tzatziki is a Greek sauce made from plain yogurt, garlic, and cucumbers.
-Fresh herbs like dill and parsley are often added as well.
+Fresh herbs, including dill and parsley, are often added as well.

-Two tablespoons (30 grams) of tzatziki dip provide only 2 grams of carbs, making it an excellent low-carb choice.
+Two tablespoons (30 grams) of tzatziki dip provide only 1 gram of carbs, making it an excellent low carb choice (

 Many peanut butter brands contain added sugar, so it’s best to choose a natural variety made only of peanuts and a little salt.